Chern Simons invariants in $KK$ theory: Chern-Weil theory

 The odd Chern-character (cf. \cite{MR1231957}) is defined as follows.
-Let $u$ be an $A$-linear automorphism of an $A$-vector bundle $V$, and $\nabla$ a connection on $V$, then the odd Chern character is defined by the formula
+Let $u$ be an $A$-linear automorphism of an $A$-vector bundle $V$, and $\nabla$ an $A$-connection on $V$, then the odd Chern character is defined by the formula